 What is Match Trading™?

 It’s a beautifully simple concept.
-Match Trading is grant-funding that pound-for-pound matches an increase in trading income.
+Match Trading is grant-funding that pound-for-pound matches an increase in income from trading.

 Check out our animation, which explains Match Trading in 90 seconds.